kartikaggarwal516/webcrawler/README.md

 # webcrawler
-Run the code by typing `node crawler.js` in a command line
+After taking the clone, please run `npm install` in a command line to install the dependencies Run the code by typing `node crawler.js`